Edarke/Literal-Arguments-Plugin/README.md

 # Literal Argument Code Inspection for Intellij
 [![codebeat badge](https://codebeat.co/badges/11b2550c-76af-4d42-a2ae-eb595e7df013)](https://codebeat.co/projects/github-com-edarke-literal-arguments-plugin-master)

-This inspection finds literals passed as arguments to methods without comments.
+This inspection finds literals passed as arguments to methods and constructors without comments.
 It is often not clear from context what purpose a literal parameter serves, so Intellij shows parameter hints for such cases.
 However, since most companies do not mandate the use of a specific IDE, style guides may require explicit comments for literal arguments.